open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/getting-started.md

 from random import randint
 from flask import Flask, request

 # Acquire a tracer.
-This is actually
+There's one set up for you globally,
-# set up for you in the opentelemetry-instrument agent.
+# and it's also used by opentelemetry-instrument.
 tracer = trace.get_tracer(__name__)

 app = Flask(__name__)